UK Web Focus

 Revisiting Web Usage Metrics

-Posted by Brian Kelly (UK Web Focus) on 17 March 2008
+Posted by Brian Kelly on 17 Mar 2008

 I recently wrote a post on The UK Government and Web Metrics in which I described potential ambiguities in reporting on the usage of Government Web sites.
 In a comment on the post Phil Wilson oberved that